RealityETH/reality-eth-monorepo/packages/dapp/docs/contracts.rst

    )
    returns (bytes32 question_id);

-Any ETH you send with this call will be assigned as a reward to whoever answers the question.
+If the arbitrator you have selected charges a per-question fee, you must supply at least this much ETH.
+Any additonal ETH you send with this call will be assigned as a reward to whoever supplies the final answer to the question.
+See :doc:`fees` for more information.

 The ``bytes32`` ID that will be returned is made by hashing the parameters, plus ``msg.sender``.